How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Rope Lights Combine Flexibility And Aesthetics

 Rope lights are versatile and with proper installation are weather-proof so you can leave them up all year long.
 We love these for under small overhangs like steps or the edge of a deck, bench or railing.
-The trend is to hide the light fixture so a deck offers many grooves and nooks to install rope lighting.
+The trend is to hide the light fixture so a deck offers many grooves and nooks to install rope lights.
 LED lights are available in a variety of colours so if you’re having a themed party you can add some sparkle to the patio with these.

 A close cousin of rope lights are string lights.
 These are fun and easy to install, they’re portable, and often fairly affordable for even a one-time use for that special party.
 You can also get solar-powered string lights so you can place them and forget about them for the whole season (make sure you get waterproof, rated for outdoors, string lights).

-Mimic Moonlight From Nearby Trees
+Mimic Moonlight On Nearby Trees

-A popular landscape lighting design feature is to add spotlights high up in a tree so the light filters down through the leaves.
+Moonlight for outdoor lighting is a popular landscape design feature is to add spotlights high up in a tree so the light filters down through the leaves.
 This muted light can add a romantic feel to the landscape with light filtering down onto your deck or patio through the waving leaves.
 This type of light casts a wide path, but doesn’t have to be harsh or glaring.
-You’re trying to mimic moonlight, not the ambiance of a night-time game at Rogers Centre.

 Be Sure To Match The Existing Décor And Aesthetics

-Thoughtfully consider what the existing features and aesthetics are and work with them.
-The result will extend your living space outdoors seamlessly and add value and appeal to your patio or deck.Outside of structural elements that often won’t change much or at all, you can use outdoor lighting to create specific aesthetics or a kind of ambiance with the thoughtful selection of fixtures to create ethereal, natural, or dramatic chic (as examples) effects.
+Outside of structural elements that often won’t change much or at all, you can use outdoor lighting to create specific aesthetics or a kind of ambiance with the thoughtful selection of fixtures to create ethereal, natural, or dramatic chic (as examples) effects.

 Knowing what type of atmosphere you want and need will definitely influence your choices and ultimately create an effect you’ll love for years to come.